mrismanaziz/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## What's large, grey, and doesn't matter?
+An irrelephant.